-After much deliberation and hard work, I’m finally ready to show you the finished chairs – the table makeover will be coming soon.
+After much deliberation and hard work, I’m finally ready to show you the finished chairs – Part 2 is the table makeover, you can see that here.

 These chairs were in pretty bad shape – the foam on the chairs had almost disappeared so they were very uncomfortable, and the cover was a mess.
 The brown wood also just didn’t work for our space which is all about being light and bright and airy.